 Are Healing Brain Oils A Fraud or a Miracle?

-Benefits of Essential Oils Still to Be Seen?
+Benefits of Essential Oils On Brain Damage Still to Be Seen?

 If you're like millions of Americans, you've probably read about Brain Oils.
-Whether these products are a fraud or a miracle depends upon many factors discussed below.
-Essential oils have been used by many different cultures in many types of settings, for thousands of years.
+Whether these products are a fraud or a miracle depends on many factors discussed below.
+Many different cultures in many types of settings use essential oils for thousands of years.
 For example, China has used aromatherapy to treat ailments, and the Greeks, Romans, Indians, and Egyptians all made perfumes, therapies, and cosmetics from plant extracts.
 Modernly, there are many types of so-called "healing oils."
 These oils are distilled from plants and used in a variety of healing practices.
-Hippies use them, as do healers and even the commercial food, beverage, hygiene (Think Mint Flavored Listerine Mouthwash or Colgate Toothpaste), and cosmetic markets.
+Hippies use them, as do healers and even the commercial food, beverage, hygiene (Think Mint Flavored Listerine Mouthwash or Colgate Toothpaste, and cosmetic markets.

-Here is an example of a merchant's false claim made when the Ebola Virus hit, that was hammered by the FDA:
+Here is an example of a merchant's false claim made when the Ebola Virus hit, that the FDA hammered:

 “[T]he Ebola virus cannot survive in the presence of a therapeutic grade Cinnamon Bark and Oregano essential oil.”
 (Source).

-Modernly, essential oils have many consumer applications, including use as natural flavorings to foods and drinks, as well as different types of cosmetics, grooming products, and cleaning products.
-Some oils are advertised as skin applied medical treatments.
+Modernly, essential oils have many consumer applications, including natural flavorings to foods and drinks and different types of cosmetics, grooming products, and cleaning products.
+Some oils advertisements represent these products as skin applied medical treatments.
 Other types of oils must be inhaled, such as aromatherapy.
 Still, other oils must be ingested orally, such as basil oil capsules.

 IMPORTANT: Sadly, some large, profit-driven companies use synthetic oils and don't disclose this fact.
 As a result, the Food and Drug Administration ("FDA") has finally started cracking down on this mostly unregulated market.

-For example, since his recent car accident, Traumatic Brain Injury victim and MMA hero, Matt Hughes, has touted the benefits of CBD, as part of his brain injury healing program.
+For example, since his recent car accident, Traumatic Brain Injury victim and MMA hero, Matt Hughes, has touted CBD's benefits as part of his brain injury healing program.
 So there is a good chance that one of your friends used one of these products or another.

 As an attorney, I know that we have to be especially careful about such claims.
 Not that the FDA is perfect, but at least they can check perceived medicines before they make it to the market.
 As a result, I'm hesitant about declaring anything a miracle cure.
 I've worked with many medical professionals on a variety of personal injury cases.
 I'm not a doctor of medicine.
 But sitting in on the effects of injuries and defective products gives me a keen eye on the impact of such promised results.